neurosignal/pseudo-MRI-engine/README.rst

 Usage
 -----

-Check installation and input arguments by typing:   *python pseudo-MRI-engine.py --help*
+Check the installation and input arguments by typing:   *python pseudo-MRI-engine.py --help*

 .. code-block:: bash